alfathmuqoddas/alfath-dwm/README.md

 # Alfath DWM
-Dwm with very little patches
+My modification of Dwm with very little patches to make it more usable.

 ## List applied patches
 1. adjacenttage